ayman-anwar/DAA-lab-Tracing/Prog-5/README.md

             print(f"  {node.symbol}  -->  {newVal}")
 * This function is used to print the encoded characters in charcter --> huffman code format.
 * [Click Here](#rest_code) Let's understand the working of the code first then get back to printing values.
+* This takes two parameter one is node and val . node will contain root intially then we call recursively till we get to each leaf or child. val will be initially empty so val='' . (later when we call recursively we will pass its huff value i.e, 0 or 1 to the next node , so that we get for eg.110,101 etc)
+* Initially node is root, we find newVal to pass when we call the function recursively.
+* <b>Note: We gave huff values as 0 or 1 . so if we add directly it will add mathematically but we want it to just concatenate(1+0=10) so therefore we convert node.huff value to string.</b>
+* We check if there exists a left child, if yes then we call the function recursively passing left child.
+* Similarly check for right child.
+* When there is no left child or right child anymore we print the symbol and its value .
+* <b>Note: We use if condition multiple times to call recursively not if else . if else wont throw error but will give you wrong result.</b>

 <h4>def printDecode(node,val=''):</h4>